What architectural photography gear I use.

-This is the place to state that architectural photography is a technicality oriented and experience based niche and the gear is taking a very minor part, At the end of the day I can photograph almost all of my photos in my portfolio with any camera and lens.
+This is the place to state that architectural photography is a technicality oriented and experience-based niche and the gear is taking a very minor part, At the end of the day I can photograph almost all of my photos in my portfolio with any camera and lens.

 I personally use the Canon 5DS (50 Megapixel) that is considered a studio camera pro level.